-Note: This entire Travelista Club review of mine is based on my personal experience.
+Note: This entire Travelista Club review is based on my personal experience.
 Particularly, writing an article for the Travelista Club.
 Not an affiliate of any sort and nor am I promoting any other site or business here.

 Just like you, I wasn’t sure either but as I really had nothing to lose and had ample time, I decided to give it a shot.
 To write, some of the requirements include identifying yourself through Instagram or Facebook.
 Recently, the Google plus option has come up too.